 The treatment of Jequirity beans poisoning is symptomatic as no antidote exists for abrin.

-Supportive medical care is given in hospital to minimize the effects of the poisoning.
-Supportive measures include parenteral fluids and electrolytes.
+Supportive medical care is given in the hospital to minimize the effects of the poisoning.
+Supportive measures include parenteral fluids, and electrolytes.

 - If exposed, the most important factor is getting the abrin off or out of the body as quickly as possible.